Moving to Mexico and Feeling Great!

 The Mexican Public System

 Mexico’s initial national program, IMSS, covers working people and their families and is paid, in part, by employers.
 This program is also available to foreign residents on a voluntary (self-paid) basis.
-While application requires a number of steps, full coverage doesn’t begin for two years, and it does not cover most pre-existing conditions, the cost is modest.
+While application requires a number of steps, full coverage doesn’t begin for two years.
+Be aware that waiting times may be long and you cannot choose your IMSS doctor.
+Medical staff are also less likely to speak English than those in private hospitals and clinics.

-IMSS is a viable solution for some expats, especially those living in the large urban areas of Mexico.
-However, there is no IMSS hospital in the Lake Chapala area.
-So, while the coverage can still be obtained, problems can arise because of the lack of proximity.
+IMSS is a viable solution for some expats, especially those living in certain regions of Mexico not including Lakeside, where there is no IMSS hospital nearby.
+So, while the coverage can still be obtained, treatment can be problematic.

-Seguro Popular is a program that was designed to cover those who were either unemployed, or those who were self employed such as farmers and shopkeepers with an emphasis on coverage for the poor and rural.
-This program too is open to foreign residents.
+The former Seguro Popular, which was a program that was designed to cover those who were either unemployed, or those who were self employed such as farmers and shopkeepers with an emphasis on coverage for the poor and rural was replaced as of 2020 by INSABI.
+Under INSABI any foreign resident can go to a Centro de Salud with their temporary or permanent resident visa and receive medical care.
 The cost is based on a sliding scale based on a simple interview and some modest payment is required for some procedures.
+You no longer need any kind of policy or certificate of affiliation to receive medical care other than your temporary or permanent resident visa.

 There is More to Care Than Money